Improving Cultural Competency Among HCPs

 I have had the pleasure of helping many patients achieve diabetes control.
 I recall one patient who had an elevated A1c in addition to other co-morbid diseases.
 He was not exercising, not eating to benefit his health and would occasionally take his medication.
 He would show up to his appointments and on time.
 Diabetes management requires a lot of different areas to manage.
 One day I asked what area of diabetes management he would like to work on to help control his diabetes.

 He chose medications.
 After spending time explaining how the medications work in his body and how they help with diabetes control he was very open to taking his medications consistently.
 After he mastered his medications, we moved on to the other areas of diabetes management until he was finally able to get his diabetes under control.
 Spending time building trust and partnering with the patient helped move him towards greater diabetes control

 In regards to misdiagnosis within the African-American community, are there any surprises about the chances of being misdiagnosed with Type 2?

-It’s less surprising that some people have T1D because many already believe that if a person is on insulin they have T1D.
+It’s less surprising that some people have type 1 diabetes (T1D) because many already believe that if a person is on insulin they have T1D.
 So, we do have to continue to educate and explain the differences between the two diagnoses.
-From a healthcare perspective, most people with diabetes will be T2D.
-Statistically, 90% of the diabetes community has T2D so I try not to fault those who jump to the conclusion that African-Americans automatically have Type 2 diabetes and not Type1.
+From a healthcare perspective, most people with diabetes will be type 2 diabetes (T2D).
+Statistically, 90 percent of the diabetes community has T2D so I try not to fault those who jump to the conclusion that African-Americans automatically have type 2 diabetes and not type1.

 Do you think the rate of Type 2 misdiagnosis is higher than we know?
 Why or why not?